2001–02 FC Basel season

-The 2001–02 season was the Fussball Club Basel 1893's 109th season in their existence and their 8th consecutive season in the Nationalliga A, the top flight of Swiss football.
+The 2001–02 season was the Fussball Club Basel 1893's 109th season in the club's history and their 8th consecutive season in the Nationalliga A, the top flight of Swiss football.
 Basel played their home games in the newly constructed St. Jakob-Park complex.
 Club chairman was René C. Jäggi for the sixth consecutive season.

 Overview

 Off-season and pre-season

 Christian Gross was the first team trainer for the third successive season.
 The club's main aim for the 2001–02 season was to win the Swiss Nationalliga A championship title.
 The second aim was to win the cup title.
-Their third aim was to stay in the 2001 UEFA Intertoto Cup as long as possible, if possible, win the final and thus to secure that the team advanced at least to the UEFA Cup.
+Their third aim was to stay in the 2001 UEFA Intertoto Cup as long as possible, if possible, win the final and secure the team's progress at least to the UEFA Cup.

-New with profession contracts for the new season, Philipp Degen and Marco Streller were and brought up from the reserve team.
+New with profession contracts for the new season, Philipp Degen and Marco Streller were brought up from the reserve team.
 Further, Pascal Zuberbühler returned from a one-year loan with Bayer Leverkusen.
 Basel's biggest signing for the new season were Scott Chipperfield, who came from Wollongong Wolves, and Christian Giménez, who was signed from Lugano.
-Further Marco Zwyssig transferred in from Tirol Innsbruck.
+Further, Marco Zwyssig transferred in from Tirol Innsbruck.

 In the other direction, Iván Knez transferred out to Rapid Wien and Feliciano Magro returned to Udinese after his loan period ended.
 Further, André Muff was loaned out to Lugano and Jean-Michel Tchouga was loaned out to Lausanne-Sport.
 Marco Streller was loaned out to Concordia Basel.

-On the 16 June FCB announced that Marcel Herzog had transferred to them from to Concordia Basel.
+On 16 June FCB announced that Marcel Herzog had transferred to them from Concordia Basel.
 On the 5 September the club announced that Miroslav König was loaned out to Concordia as countertrade.
-Then on 15 October this was reversed König returned to FCB and Herzog loaned back to Concordia.
+On 15 October this was reversed, as König returned to FCB and Herzog went back to Concordia.